combinatrix-ai/ask.sh/README.md

 #### How ai.sh send the current output of terminal?

 - ai.sh use `tmux capture-pane -p` to get the current terminal status.
-Therefore, if you run `ask` and `fill` in tmux pane, text on the pane will be sent to the OpenAI.
+Therefore, if you run `ask` in tmux pane, text on the pane will be sent to the OpenAI.
 - This will give AI the context of your request and improve the result.
 - If you don't want to use this feature, set `AI_SH_NO_PANE=true` in your shell.